How it works

 The overflow fitting may need to be adjusted.
 The tray should only flood to about 80 percent of the height of the growing medium.
 If you are using rockwool cubes, it should flood about 2 inches.
 You may need to add or remove PVC pipe on the top too.
 Test this before filling the tray with growing media.
 I prefer not to use a screen on overflow fittings.
 All the leaves that drop collect around the screen and changes the flood depth.
 The more debris around the screen, the higher the water goes.
 If the water floods too deep, the growing medium will float and your plants tip over.
 Or even worse, the tray might overflow!

 You'll need to add nutrient.
-General Hydroponics Flora is the preferred nutrient.
-A set of pints will last about 2 months for a 25 gallon reservoir.
 Follow the instructions on the bottle.

 After the nutrient you may need to adjust the pH.
 A simple thing to do that doesn't cost a lot and your plants will grow much better!
-Get a pH test kit and some pH down, just a quart, this is b stuff and will last a long time.
+Get a pH test kit and some pH down.
 The pH almost always needs to be lowered.

 In the photo above I'm using 1.4" rockwool cubes to start some basil seeds in a small tray but you want to use larger blocks, just put the blocks right in the tray.